 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “There’s actually a range of ways to fast,” he says.
-“Sometimes fasting means avoiding certain types of food, like carbohydrates or fats.
-Other times it just means reducing calories overall.
-Then there’s the type of fasting when you don’t eat (or sometimes drink) at all for a day or more.”
+“Sometimes, fasting means avoiding certain types of food, like carbohydrates or fats.
+Other times, it just means reducing calories overall.
+Then, there’s the type of fasting when you don’t eat (or sometimes drink) at all for a day or more.”

-- Stimulate weight loss.
+- Support weight loss.

 - Decrease inflammation from chronic conditions like arthritis.

-- Improve blood pressure.
+- Lower your blood pressure.

-- Reduce cholesterol.
+- Lower your cholesterol.

-What to know before you start
+What to know before you start fasting

 If you’re planning a fast in which you don’t eat at all, Dr. Zein recommends these five tips for maintaining your health and energy level.